This tutorial describes setting up Legacy (non-ALP) Echo360 with CaptionSync. For Echo360 ALP, please see our other tutorial instead.

 - If you only want to request a transcript, and no captions, check the Transcript Only? box.
 You need to have your account enabled for Transcription-Only or your request will be rejected.

 - If you need to receive results within one business day, check Request Rush Service?.
-Note that if you have a prepaid account and you choose 1-Day Transcription, you'll need to have 1-Day Transcription minutes available.

 - In the Notes box, you can add guidance to the transcribers, such as the proper spelling of names or special terminology.